thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 application, and as it was explained before, this meant that the implementation being used was an `org.thymeleaf.messageresolver.StandardMessageResolver` object.

-This `StandardMessageResolver,` which looks for messages files with the same name as the template in the way already explained, is in fact the only message resolver implementation offered by Thymeleaf core out of the box, although of course you can create your own by just implementing the `org.thymeleaf.messageresolver.IMessageResolver` interface.
+`StandardMessageResolver` is the standard implementation of the `IMessageResolver` interface, but we could create our own if we wanted, adapted to the specific needs of our application.

-> The Thymeleaf + Spring integration packages offer an `IMessageResolver`
+> The Thymeleaf + Spring integration packages offer by default an `IMessageResolver`
 > implementation which uses the standard Spring way of retrieving externalized
-> messages, by using `MessageSource` objects.
+> messages, by using `MessageSource` beans declared at the Spring Application Context.

+### Standard Message Resolver

+So how does `StandardMessageResolver` look for the messages requested at a specific template?

+If the template name is `home` and it is located in `/WEB-INF/templates/home.html`, and the requested locale is `gl_ES` then this resolver will look for messages in the following files, in this order:

+  * `/WEB-INF/templates/home_gl_ES.properties`
+  * `/WEB-INF/templates/home_gl.properties`
+  * `/WEB-INF/templates/home.properties`

+Refer to the JavaDoc documentation of the `StandardMessageResolver` class for more detail on how the complete message resolution mechanism works.

+### Configuring message resolvers

-What if you wanted to add a message resolver (or more) to the Template Engine?
+What if we wanted to add a message resolver (or more) to the Template Engine?
 Easy:

 ```java